HienDang80/HienDang80/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-My name is Hien, I am currently a research resident in AI Residency program at FSoft AI Lab (https://ai.fpt-software.com/ai-residency/).
-Before that, I worked as an Actuarial Analyst at Sun Life Vietnam (https://www.sunlife.com.vn/vn/) for 2.5 years.
-I graduated from the Department of Mathematics and Computer Science, Ho Chi Minh University of Science, Vietnam National University.
+My full name is Hien Hoang Dang and I am incoming PhD student at University of Texas at Austin.
+Before that, I was a research resident at FPT Software AI Center for two years.
+I graduated with honor from the Department of Mathematics and Computer Science, Ho Chi Minh University of Science, Vietnam National University.

+Email: danghoanghien1123@gmail.com

-**Research Interests**: I am interested in understanding phenomenons observed in deep learning models such as neural collapse in deep neural networks or posterior collapse in variational autoencoders.
+**Research Interests**: My current research focuses on understanding "collapse" phenomena observed in deep learning architectures such as neural collapse in deep overparameterized neural networks or posterior collapse in variational autoencoders.

-<span style="color:blue">some "*" and "**" denote equal contribution. text</span>
+<span style="color:blue">"*" and "**" denote equal contribution. text</span>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.